PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 layout-Transpose cleanup result retention contract above.
 Implement only the observation assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late layout-Transpose cleanup result retention implementation checkpoint

+The guarded very-late call now retains its unchanged five-key dictionary as `_very_late_layout_transpose_cleanup_stats`.
+The earlier guarded primary-layout occurrence remains raw, and the late-Concat occurrence keeps `_late_concat_transpose_layout_stats` and its shared state scope.

+This is an assignment-only orchestration change.
+The retained dictionary is explicitly observation-only because its rewrite counters omit possible zero- rewrite unused-tensor pruning.
+No stability guard, reconciliation decision, or scan elision consumes it.
+Owner behavior and pruning, result schema, live LayoutState and diagnostics arguments, option guard, captured singleton tuple predecessor, broadcast-repair successor, other occurrences, pass order, dependencies, and TensorFlow behavior are unchanged.

+The first focused implementation run exposed a bug in the newly added characterization selector: it assumed cleanup was the first statement in each guard, while the earlier primary-layout guard has setup statements before the call.
+The selector now inspects every direct guard statement and still uses the captured predecessor to isolate the very-late guard.
+Production was unchanged by this test-only correction.

+Implementation validation completed sequentially under `uv`:

+- corrected strict contract alone: `1 passed in 0.55s`
+- layout-Transpose owner, late-binary integration, terminal occurrence, singleton boundary, architecture, and pass-efficiency coverage:
+  `364 passed in 18.87s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1428 passed in 24.87s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit every production occurrence and the complete result schema of `_repair_rank4_channelwise_broadcast_constants_to_runtime_layout()`.
+Isolate the very-late raw call immediately after the guarded layout-Transpose result without conflating the nested recovery, fallback, or final retained calls.
+Commit and push only; do not create, reopen, or update a pull request.